-Hala Gorani is an anchor and correspondent for CNN International and is based at the network's headquarters in Atlanta.
+Hala Gorani is an anchor and correspondent for CNN International and is based in London.

 In addition to her anchoring duties, Gorani often goes into the field to report on major breaking news stories.
-In late June she was part of a small team of journalists allowed into Syria for the first time since the protests began to cover the situation there.
-She previously reported extensively from Jordan and Egypt and has been instrumental in CNNs coverage of the Arab Spring.
+Most recently covering the Syrian refugee crisis in Lebanon in 2014.
+Hala also covered the 2012 Egyptian Elections and has previously reported extensively from Jordan and Egypt.
+She was instrumental in CNNs coverage of the Arab Spring.

 In 2010 Gorani covered the devastating earthquake in Haiti, for which CNNs coverage was recognized with a Golden Nymph award - one of the highest honors in international journalism - at the Monte Carlo Television Festival last year.